ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xI.md

 You'll receive a ==ValueError== whenever you try to do a type conversion, like float or integer, on a value that can't actually be converted to that type.

 - ==int(variable)==: Takes as input some variable (usually a string) and attempts to convert it to an integer, returning the integer if successful or raising a ValueError if unsuccessful.
 This function will work if variable is a string made up **only of digits and, optionally, the negative sign**.
+Note that conversion from float to int by `int()` just wipe out the decical part.
+If you want to convert float to int type value in Python with a round figure.
+You have to use the `round()` function of Python inside the `int()` function.

 - ==bool(variable)==: Takes as input some variable (usually a string) and attempts to convert it to a boolean, returning the boolean value if successful or raising a ValueError if unsuccessful. **Generally, this function returns False if variable is 0 or an empty string, True if variable is anything else**.

 - ==float(variable)==: Takes as input some variable (usually a string/integer) and attempts to convert it to a float, returning the float if successful or raising a ValueError if unsuccessful.
 This function will work if variable is a string made up **only of digits and, optionally, a negative sign and a decimal point**.

 The computer interprets anything that the user enters by the ==input(variable)== function as **a string** of characters because it has no way of knowing that it's a number.
 So, type conversion is needed under certain circumstances.
+Usually, `int(input(variable))` is used if we want to use the user input as a number.

 ### Reserved key words in Python